-It is a good idea to use Excel to enter your data as you take it, just as you did for rolling dice in Module 1.
+It is a good idea to use Python to enter your data as you take it, just as you did for rolling dice in Module 1.
+It is probably an excellent idea to review how you used Python in that Module now.

-You are supplied with a standard $8\frac{1}{2}$ by 11 inch sheet of paper and a digital stopwatch.
+You are supplied with a standard 8 $\frac{1}{2}$ by 11 inch sheet of paper and a digital stopwatch.
 Hold the paper horizontally at shoulder height and release it.
 Measure the time t it takes the paper to reach the floor.
 Repeat for a total of 20 times, excluding trials where the paper strikes something as it falls.